S0AndS0/Perinoid_Pipes/Documentation/Paranoid_Pipes_Scenario_Three.md

 Main_script_path='/path/to/writer_script.sh'
 ```

-## Path relative to each target host's file system
+## Paths relative to each target host's file system

 > target directory path to save script copy to.